What one fantasy book have you read since last Wyrd and Wonder that you want to put on the rest of the party’s radar?

 I never knew my father #TropeTuesday This year, Tuesdays are all about fantasy tropes we love (to hate) #TropeTuesday In honour of Star Wars Day (May the Fourth Be With You) we’ll kick off with orphans, foundlings and other secret heirs to the throne / a grand inheritance / the magic in their blood

 I’m going with the Tarien Soul series for this one, since the final book is on my TBR for the month.
 The heroine, Elysetta, has a loving adoptive father, but she’s never met her biological father, so I’m counting it.
-The reader knows who her biological family is, and what happened to them, but so far in the series, Elysetta doesn’t.
-I expect that will change in the conclusion.
+The reader knows who her biological family is, and what happened to them, but so far in the series, Elysetta hasn’t met them.
+I expect that will (or, at least, it may) change in the conclusion.

 I can do this all day